-Various stakeholders and partners in education attended the meeting namely: The Minister of education, Permanent Secretary in the ministry of education, Director General of Rwanda Education Board, Workforce Development agency, UNICEF, to name but a few.
+Various stakeholders and partners in education attended the meeting, namely: The Minister of Education, Permanent Secretary in the Ministry of Education, Director General of Rwanda Education Board, Workforce Development agency, and UNICEF, to name but a few.

 Educational Non-Governmental Organizations have their collective voice in the RENCP (Rwanda Education NGOs Coordination Platform) and only 15 of them were selected to represent the rest in the Joint Sector Review.
 REAP was one of the 15 selected!

 - ·The Education (%) share of the national budget continues to decrease and is well below the 20% recommended by the Global Partnership in Education (GPE).